 - You must complete the correct tax treaty exemption forms.

-Each tax treaty has a variety of terms and clauses that will affect the eligibility of foreign students and scholars to use the treaty article to claim exemption from withholding.
-Below are examples of the various treaty terms and clauses that may appear in different treaties.
+Each tax treaty has terms and clauses that affect the eligibility of foreign students and scholars for tax exemptions.
+Here are some of the terms and clauses you might see:

-- Primary Purpose: Must be present in the U.S. for the primary purpose studying or doing research.
+- Primary Purpose: Must be in the U.S. for the primary purpose of studying or doing research.

-- Abroad Clause: Shall not be taxed in the U.S. provided that such payments arise from sources outside the United States.
+- Abroad Clause: Shall not be taxed in the U.S. if payments come from sources outside the United States.